Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 *p_macroop_def_1* function will be invoked.

 When we look at the line 355,
-we can find that t[3], mnemonic of the currently parsed macroop is used to reference a class defined in *X86Macroop* namespace.
+we can find that *t[3]*, mnemonic of the currently parsed macroop is used to reference a class defined in *X86Macroop* namespace.
+Remember that
-Remember that parser is an instance of MicroAssembler and has assigned *X86Macroop* namespace to macro_type field.
+parser is an instance of MicroAssembler, and this parser assigns *X86Macroop* namespace to macro_type.
+Yes!
+This parser will call the registered MicroAssembler (X86Macroop) to retrieve a macroop object that contains all information of one macroop operation in X86 architecture.

-###block token: Actual microcode implementation of macroop
+### Block token: Actual microcode implementation of macroop
+When the macroop def block matching the above syntax is found, the parser tries to parse the tokens consisting of the matched def block.
+Among the tokens,
-The most important token of this grammar rule is the *block*.
+the most important token of this grammar rule is the *block*.
-In macroop parsing case,
+In macroop parsing,
 each block token consists of string composed of sequence of microop instructions which actually defines semantic of macroop.